jasmineiris/gif_project/README.md

 **SightSeeing** creates an array of photos to display as a gif.

-This project is codepath demo final project called VeMoJa (a gif storytelling app with a timestamp)
+This project is for a codepath demo final app in iOS (swift) called VeMoJa (a gif storytelling app with a timestamp)

 ## Video Walkthrough